mvcuccaro/js_mysql_query_builder/README.md

 */
 var my_tables = [ {name:'some_table'} ];

-//Columns we want to query - * is allowed var my_fields = [
+//Columns we want to query - * is allowed for all columns var my_fields = [
 	{table:'some_table',			column:'test_id'},
 	{table:'some_table',			column:'state'}